 The low to middle income population has grown over time, reflecting positive shifts rather than a worsening of family living standards.
 Two decades ago this group accounted for 25 per cent of the population, whereas by 2015-16 the figure was 29 per cent.
 The non-working share of the population fell over the same period from 15 per cent to 10 per cent of the population, so this expansion in the number of low to middle families is the result of significant falls in the numbers of families in which no one works.
-This in turn is the result of a number of factors (which we have outlined elsewhere), but successful policy making has played an important part.
-[35]
+This in turn is the result of a number of factors (which we have outlined elsewhere), but successful policy making has played an important part.^[36]

 In some respects this group has received greater attention recently.
-On becoming Prime Minister, Theresa May said that her government would focus its attention on working families with relatively low earnings - those who are 'just managing'.
-Similarly, there has been a growing recognition over recent years that the number of families in poverty and in work is now greater than the number out of work.
-Increasingly, the challenge in 21st century Britain is not only how to help people into work, but how to ensure that the combination of earnings and relevant state
+On becoming Prime Minister, Theresa May said that her government would focus its attention on working families with relatively low earnings - those who are 'just managing'.^[37] Similarly, there has been a growing recognition over recent years that the number of families in poverty and in work is now greater than the number out of work.^[38] Increasingly, the challenge in 21st century Britain is not only how to help people into work, but how to ensure that the combination of earnings and relevant state

-^[35] P Gregg & D Finch, Employing new tactics: the changing distribution of work across British households, Resolution Foundation, January 2016 support provides a level of income above the poverty line.
+[37] Prime Minister's Office, Statement from the new Prime Minister Theresa May, 13 July 2016 support provides a level of income above the poverty line.
 Low to middle income families are at the centre of that challenge.